ctdk/schob/README.md

                          -L/--log-file.
   -e, --endpoint=        Server endpoint
   -n, --node-name=       This node's name
+  -o, --organization=    The organization this node belongs to.
   -k, --key-file=        Path to node client private key -m, --time-slew=       Time difference allowed between the node's clock and
                          the time sent in the serf command from the server.